nextcloud/github_helper/README.md

 This will run the script in dry mode.
 To actually do the API call you need to uncomment one of the 6 `continue;` statements in `releases.php`.
 Each has a comment for which update call it is good for.
 As a hint: always just comment **one** of the 6 `continue`statements.
 The **rename** operations should always be executed **before** the **add** operations.
 So following order is recommended:

 * run php releases.php & check output
-* comment `continue` of rename of labels/milestone
+* comment `continue` of rename of milestone
 * run php releases.php & check output
-* uncomment `continue` of rename of labels/milestone
+* uncomment `continue` of rename of milestone
-* comment `continue` of add of labels/milestone
+* comment `continue` of add of milestone
 * run php releases.php & check output

 ### Config

-Note: The milestones and labels are in following format: X.Y.Z and an optional suffix (one of: `-current`, `-next`, `-current-maintenance`, `-next-maintenance`)
+Note: The milestones are in following format: X.Y.Z and an optional suffix (one of: `-current`, `-next`, `-current-maintenance`, `-next-maintenance`)

 Open the file `config.json` and edit following values:

 * `org`: this is the organisation or user that holds all the repos
 * `repos`: a list of repos that should be updated at once
-* `skipLabels`: a list of repos where the labels shouldn't get added/renamed/deleted - only milestones are updated
 * `dueDates`: a list of key value pairs with a milestone as key and a date that then will be set as due date
-* `renameLabels`: a list of key value pairs with the old label name as key and the new name as value
 * `renameMilestones`: a list of key value pairs with the old milestone name as key and the new name as value
-* `addLabels`: a list of labels that should be added
 * `addMilestones`: a list of milestones that should be added
-* `deleteLabels`: a list of labels that should be deleted
 * `versionAdded`: a list of key value pairs with the repo as key and a version number as value.
-The labels/milestones are only applied (add/rename/delete) if the version of the label/milestone is bigger or equal then the specified version number.
+The milestones are only applied (add/rename/delete) if the version of the milestone is bigger or equal then the specified version number.

-An complete config for all ownCloud repos can be found at https://github.com/owncloud/enterprise/wiki/Github-Release-update-script-config
-It's in there because only owners of the ownCloud GitHub orga should run this - if they know what they do ;).